fauxpark/oled-web/README.md

 all supported characters.
 Some non-printing characters do not have glyphs, and any Unicode characters outside of the character set will be rendered as `?`s.

 ## The API

-Documentation for the JSON API is coming soon.
-Stay tuned!
+See the [Wiki](https://github.com/fauxpark/oled-web/wiki) for the API reference.